Akira (manga): Conception

-Kodansha had been repeatedly asking Katsuhiro Otomo to write a series for their new manga magazine Young Magazine for some time, but he was busy with other work for another publisher and turned them down.
-After finishing Kanojo no Omoide...
-(1980) and Farewell to Weapons (1981) for Young Magazine, he started thinking of a new project.
-From the first meeting with the publisher, Akira was to be a short work of about ten chapters "or something like that," so Otomo said he was "really not" expecting it to be a success.
+For some time, Kodansha had been repeatedly asking Otomo to create a series for their new manga magazine Young Magazine, but he was busy with other work for another publisher and turned them down.
+After finishing Farewell to Weapons (1981) for Young Magazine, he started thinking of a new project.
+At his first meeting with the publisher, Otomo proposed for Akira to be a relatively short work of about ten chapters "or something like that," as Otomo said he was "really not" expecting it to be a success.

 Otomo had previously created Fireball (1979), a series in which he disregarded accepted manga art styles and established his interest in science fiction as a setting.
-Fireball anticipated a number of plot elements of Akira, with its story of young freedom fighters trying to rescue one of the group's older brother who was being used by the government in psychic experiments, with the older brother eventually unleashing a destructive "fireball" of energy (the story may have drawn inspiration from Alfred Bester's 1953 novel The Demolished Man).
-Otomo used a science-fiction setting again the following year in Domu, which won the Nihon SF Taisho Award and Seiun Award and became a bestseller.
-He then began his most ambitious work to date, Akira.
+Fireball anticipated a number of plot elements of Akira, with its story of young freedom fighters trying to rescue one of the group's older brother who was being used by the government in psychic experiments, with the older brother eventually unleashing a destructive "fireball" of energy.
+Due to a lack of planning, Otomo had to hastily end Fireball without the finale he wanted; he later stated, "You could say that Akira was born from the frustration I had about that at the time."
+(Otomo had also used a science-fiction setting the following year in Domu: A Child's Dream, which won the Nihon SF Taisho Award and Seiun Award and became a bestseller.)
+Not wanting to repeat what happened with Fireball, Otomo had the basic plot of Akira outlined from the start in a two-page synopsis and predicted he would finish it in six months; as with Domu, however, new ideas and problems immediately came up, and the story gradually expanded as he wrote.